bestplay9384/EFI-GIGABYTE-Z690-Gaming-X-DDR4-12700K-RX5700XT-Hackintosh/README.md

 - SMBIOS used - iMacPro1,1
 - `agdpmod=pikera` for AMD dGPU
 - [PlatformInfo](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo)
-    1. Copy `_/scripts/platformInfo.dist` file to `_scripts/platformInfo` and fullfill platformInfo parameters
+    1. Copy `_/scripts/platformInfo.dist` file to `_scripts/platformInfo` and fullfill platformInfo parameters in it
     2. Use `sh _/scripts/apply.sh` command to apply Your values to config.plist
     3. You can also use OpenCore Configurator to generate & fill automatically OR use GenSMBIOS to generate only
-    4. Remember to use correct SMBIOS Type when generating!
+    4. Remember to use correct SMBIOS Type when generating
     4. Stripts are included for faster cleaning unnecessary parameters on my end

 ## BIOS